unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 That means if you choose `my-saas-platform-101` then you're protected against squatting with `mySaaS_platform101` or `mysaasplatform*101`

 :::warning
-Choose your organization @unikname identifier wisely.
+Choose your organization UniknameIDentifier wisely.

-Keep in mind that once created this @unikname identifier will be permanently associated to your organization and disclosed to the other users.
+Keep in mind that once created this UniknameIDentifier will be permanently associated to your organization and disclosed to the other users.
 :::

 Enter the following command replacing `my-saas-platform-101` by your own identifier, and replacing `MY-UNIKNAME-CONNECT-COUPON` by the one you've obtained when you sign up.